saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe.md

 ### TestCafe Plugin for Sauce Labs

 If you would prefer to stay in TestCafe, try the new [TestCafe Sauce Labs Plugin](https://github.com/DevExpress/testcafe-browser-provider-saucelabs).
 Connect to your Sauce Labs account from within your TestCafe project to configure and run your tests directly from TestCafe.
+If all you want is to publish your TestCafe test results to Sauce Labs (but not run on Sauce Labs), please check out our [TestCafe reporter](https://github.com/saucelabs/testcafe-reporter)!